cpfaff/Open-Science-Thesis/README.md

 You can set the color of almost any element in the document.
 The most prominent elements that follow the color theme are the title page elements, sections and the label for the captions.
-You can set your own colortheme by setting the following elements colors in your preamble:
+You can set your own color theme by setting the following elements colors in your preamble:

 ```latex